iamjaneap/ITNT_3301_HireMe/README.md

 # HireMe: A Job Finder Application for Seekers in Bauan, Batangas

 <h3> Introduction </h3>
-<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp; The purpose of HireMe: A Job Finder Application for Seekers in Bauan, Batangas is to provide a platform for making the job-searching and job-posting processes simpler and more effective.
-As a function of the initiative, job seekers will be able to hunt for jobs more easily, and employers will be able to find qualified candidates.

-<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp; Both job seekers and companies must be as effective as possible in today's labor market.
-Normally, job searchers have searched for job offers and openings manually and personally, which takes time and needs significant effort.
-In order to find out if a company is hiring, job seekers visit agencies or companies.
-Additionally, employers regularly utilize agencies or posters to publicize job opportunities, which is ineffective and slow to reach candidates.
+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp; Automation of job searching is one benefit that technology provides for individuals.
+Generally, job searchers have searched for job offers and openings manually and personally, which takes time and needs significant effort.
+In order to find out if they are hiring, job seekers visit agencies or businesses.
+Additionally, employers frequently use agencies or posters to advertise job openings, which is ineffective and slow to reach potential employees.
 The manual method has to be improved because it is often ineffective.

+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp; HireMe: A Job Finder Application for Seekers in Bauan, Batangas is an online application that improves the recruiting and publishing of job openings.
+Job searchers might save time and effort by just looking at positions that match their credentials.
+Additionally, it will be easy for companies to advertise and hire for open positions.
+The system's execution will make the hiring and application processes easier and more straightforward.
+Both job searchers and companies may easily and conveniently utilize the web platform.
+Job search requests were effectively digitized by the mobile and online application.

 <h1 align="center">